rodan/rodan.github.io/README.md

 the live version of this document root repository is available [here](https://rodan.github.io "Projects showcase").

-a publically-available [bootstrap](https://bootstrapmade.com/) template was used to create this website.
+a publicly available [bootstrap](https://bootstrapmade.com/) template was used to create this website.